basemdabbour/AS-GAME/README.md

-# 7. SonarQube – Metrics:
+# 7. SonarQube – Metrics

 With SonarQube we can check how much the code is clean from bugs and vulnrability